During our 10 years on the road, we’ve found some of the cheapest places to live in the world, while enjoying an amazing lifestyle.

 Also, have a look at these two posts from our friends Drew and Julie over at Drive On The Left who are living in Shenzhen:

 There are plenty of great places to choose to live in Malaysia, with the most popular ones for digital nomads being Kuala Lumpur and Penang.
 You can find decent prices on apartments on Airbnb and in local Facebook groups, but they’re definitely a bit pricier in the capital.

 If we were to move to Malaysia, we would probably choose to base ourselves in KL.
 There are great accommodation options, excellent public transport and tons of bars, restaurants, cafes and nightlife.

-A friend of ours currently lives in Cebu and him and his girlfriend pay just $120 per month for a one bedroom apartment.
-The cost of living in the Philippines is incredibly low and there are hundreds of places you could visit on holiday (including the best Philippines beaches!) within a 30 minute domestic flight.
+A friend of ours currently lives in Cebu and he and his wife pay just $120 per month for a one-bedroom apartment.
+It’s cheap living in the Philippines and there are hundreds of places you could visit on holiday (including the best Philippines beaches!) within a 30-minute domestic flight.

 Read More About The Philippines:

 Looking for other cheap places to live in Asia?
 Vietnam is also incredibly affordable and Hoi-An, Ho Chi Minh, Hanoi and Danang are all popular spots for remote workers and those wanting to spend a longer time in Vietnam.

 Our current home (at the time of writing) and our favourite island on Earth.
 The lush, spicy Caribbean island of Grenada has everything one could ask for.
 Lovely people, breathtaking beaches, pristine nature, a decent amount of international restaurants and an intoxicating vibe.